Skip NavigationSkip to Primary Content

 Before Radioiodine Treatment Appointment

-• If you are feeding your cat Hills Prescription Diet Y/D, stop this now after a 3-4 day transition (be 100% OFF y/d at 2 weeks before radioiodine)
+• If you are feeding your cat Hills Prescription Diet y/d, start transitioning to the new diet.
+STOP y/d after a 3–4-day transition, and be 100% OFF y/d at 3.5 weeks before radioiodine.

 1 Week Prior to radioiodine